jdejoode/orthographicmorphologicalindex-JSEM/README.md

 For instance:

 Johan de Joode.
 2020.
 "Digital Masorah: Toward an Index of Orthographic and Morphological Variation at the Lexical Level".
 Journal for Semitics VOL (ISSUE). https://doi.org/10.25159/2663-6573/6632.

+# Acknowledgement

+The research for this article and this dataset was conducted as part of the project A corpus linguistic approach of Classical Hebrew: A pilot project (3H160213, KU Leuven, Eibert Tigchelaar and Pierre Van Hecke).